grain-lang/grain/stdlib/array.md

 ## Values

-Functions for working with the Array data type.
+Functions and constants included in the Array module.

 ### Array.**length**